ijbd/merra-power-generation/README.md

 | SLV | surface_pressure |
 | RAD | surface_incoming_shortwave_flux |

-### 3. Transfer text file with WinSCP to your Great Lakes home directory

-Create a directory in the existing MERRA folder for your region:

-    mkdir /scratch/mtcraig_root/mtcraig1/shared_data/merraData/resource/<region name>

-For consistency, replace `<region name>` with the name of your region in lower case (e.g. "wecc", "ercot").

-Create two directories within that folder:

-    mkdir /scratch/.../resource/<region name>/raw
-    mkdir /scratch/.../resource/<region name>/processed
+### 5. Download daily MERRA files

+- Create a download destination directory.
+This can be anywhere, and it will hold all of the MERRA data.
+We recommend creating a new folder called `merra` within the `input` folder of this repository.
-Copy the MERRA text file into the `raw/` folder from your home directory
+- Copy the download link files from steps 2 and 3 into the download destination directory

-    cp <name of text file> /scratch/.../resource/<region name>/raw/

-### 4. Download MERRA NetCDF files via command line

-Go to the `raw/` folder with the MERRA text file.

-    cd /scratch/.../resource/<region name>/raw

-Run this command:
+- Download the files into the download destination directory using `wget` or a similar tool

-    wget --auth-no-challenge=on --keep-session-cookies --user=<username> --ask-password --content-disposition -i <filename>
+      wget --auth-no-challenge=on --keep-session-cookies --user=\<username\>--ask-password --content-disposition -i \<filename\>

-`<username>` is your earth data account username and `<filename>` is the file path and name of the text document (includin .txt at end of file name) from your local position.
-The wget command can be run from anywhere but I like to run it in the same folder for ease of use letting the `<filename>` only being the filename.txt instead of having to include the file path.
-You'll be prompted for your earth data password after the command is run and then after inputting your password the download should start for all the NetCDF files in that text document.
+  - `<username>` is your earth data account username
+  - `<filename>` is the file path and name of the download link text document (including .txt at end of file name)
+  - You will be prompted for your earth data password

+    This command downloads every file in the download link text document.
+It will take about one hour for a year of data, but you should see progress every minute or so

 ## Process MERRA Data and Simulate Power Generation Profiles